JuliaCN/julia_zh_cn/manual/metaprogramming.rst

     julia> symbol(:var,'_',"sym")
     :var_sym

-In the context of an expression, symbols are used to indicate access to variables; when an expression is evaluated, a symbol is replaced with the value bound to that symbol in the appropriate scope.
+在表达式语境里, symbols are used to indicate access to variables; when an expression is evaluated, a symbol is replaced with the value bound to that symbol in the appropriate scope.

 Sometimes extra parentheses around the argument to : are needed to avoid ambiguity in parsing.： ::